LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 The PIN Authentication feature allows the consumer to set a PIN in addition to the password during registration.
 After the consumer enters their login credentials, the consumer will be asked to enter the PIN set at the time of registration.
 This is generally used in devices with physical interfaces like smartphones or PIN pad on the doors.
 Please see [https://www.loginradius.com/docs/api/v2/customer-identity-api/pin-authentication/overview/#pin-authentication-overview](https://www.loginradius.com/docs/api/v2/customer-identity-api/pin-authentication/overview/#pin-authentication-overview) for more information on the LoginRadius PIN Authentication method.

-**Pros:** It is easy for consumers to remember and enter the four-digit PIN into the application.
-This eliminates the need for having a device to complete the MFA.
+**Pros:** It is easy for consumers to remember and enter the four-digit PIN into the application, eliminating the need to have a device to complete the MFA.

 **Cons:** Brute forcing the PIN is easier than a password as the PIN is generally a combination of 4 digit numbers.

 ### Security Questions:

 The consumers are asked to answer some security questions at the time of registration.
 The security questions should be such that the answers are easy to remember for the consumers, hard to guess for someone else, and be consistent over time.
 The same security question(s) can be asked as a second factor of authentication to verify the consumer identity.
-This is used in web applications as you can type security answers easily on the computer.
+This is used in web applications as you can type security answers quickly on the computer.
 LoginRadius allows its customers to configure security questions for authentication.
 Please see the [LoginRadius Security Question Overview](https://www.loginradius.com/docs/api/v2/customer-identity-api/security-question-api-usage/#security-question-api-overview) document for more details.

 **Pros:** You can easily set up the security questions as most of the services allow you to select the questions from a series of predefined questions.
 It does not require any additional hardware device.

-**Cons:** Other people can find out the answers from your social profiles or use some social engineering, like phishing emails or phone calls.
+**Cons:** Other people can find out the answers from your social profiles or use social engineering, like phishing emails or phone calls.
 If they know you, they can also guess the answers to the security questions, e.g., your favorite color, etc. You need to memorize responses for the security questions if you have set the fictitious responses so that nobody can guess or find out.

 ## Possession Factor